Glasgow Gaelic School's first 'learner' head teacher braced for record intake

 Glasgow Gaelic School’s first ‘learner’ head teacher has been appointed to lead the flagship campus as record numbers of pupils are expected to enroll this year.

-In common with more than 90% of pupils at the school, Gillian Campbell-Throw is not a native speaker of the ancient Scots language.
+In common with more than 90% of pupils at the school, Gillian Campbell-Thow is not a native speaker of the ancient Scots language.

 When the city’s first primary opened in 1999 the roll was predominantly made up of pupils whose parents had ‘heritage’ Gaelic.